“This is a universal idea – to connect the garden with the kitchen and with the table and back to the garden again.”

 - Cover skillet and turn heat to medium-low.
 Set timer for 7 minutes.

 - When timer goes off, stir everything in the skillet.
 The chard leaves will be starting to shrink at this point.
 Cover pan again and set timer for another 7 minutes.

-- When timer goes off this 2nd time, add a generous sprinkle of salt & pepper to the pan.
+- When timer goes off this 2nd time, add a generous sprinkle of salt (and pepper if using).
 Toss to blend and taste.
-Add more salt & pepper if needed.
+Add more if needed.